Creating Destinations with Hevo API

 • Replace the values of the parameters given in the sample API request below with your own to create your MySQL Destination.

-• Set sanitize_name = true to remove all non-alphanumeric characters and spaces in a table or column name and replaces them with an underscore.
-Else, set it to true.
+• Set sanitize_name to true to remove all non-alphanumeric characters and spaces in a table or column name and replace them with an underscore.
+Else, set it to false.

 Read Configure MySQL settings for details on other configuration parameters.